 Ireland is experiencing the worst homelessness crisis since official records began.
 There are over 10,000 people experiencing homelessness across the country.
-That number continues to rise and includes almost 4,000 children.
+That number continues to rise and, as of August 2024, includes 4,419 children.

 The causes of homelessness are often complex, including 'structural factors' like a lack of affordable housing or poverty and 'personal factors' like mental health issues or addiction.
 The rise in family homelessness over the past four years has been primarily driven by structural economic factors.